[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 remote environment

-I use the openssl s_client command to access the target host, read the certificate from there, and display the common name, valid start date, and expiration date.
+Here are some commands that I often use when checking remotely.
+The openssl s_client command is used to access the target host, then loads the certificate from it, displaying the common name, valid start date and expiration date.

 $openssl s_client -connect beyondjapan.com:443 < /dev/null 2> /dev/null | openssl x509 -noout -subject -dates